 Motorola has launched a 5G variant of its Razr phone.
 The Motorola Razr 5G Phone is a beauty in its own right.
 It is an example of the perfect device where art and technology meet.

 The Razr folds completely flat with no gaps.
 The Motorola Razr’s hinge is much improved while retaining teardrops.
-The fingerprint sensor is in the moto logo on the back, but it turns out to be a hard-to-reach place.
-There is much more we are going to discuss in the Motorola Razr 5G review 2022.
+The fingerprint sensor is in the moto logo on the back but is a hard-to-reach place.
+We will discuss much more in the Motorola Razr 5G review 2023.

 Motorola RAZR 5G specifications